top of page

 As I continued with my physical journey, I realized that many professional movers at the time supplemented their specialty training with resistance training.

-My specialty as a coach very quickly became helping Dancers get strong and lean in a functional way which also developed desirable skill and body control.
+My specialty as a coach very quickly became helping Movers get strong and lean in a functional way which also developed desirable skill and body control.

 Michele Planche.png